RvN-R/glassjungle/TESTING.md

 4. <b>As a Frequent User, I want to be able to edit or amend by default delivery information on my profile.</b>
 * Assuming the user in logged in they can go up to the "My Account" icon and once clicked a drop down will appear.
 One of the options in the drop down menu  will be "My Profile", which the user needs to click.
 Once clicked they will be transported to there profile page.
 On the left hand side of the page will be their "Default Delivery Information".
 If they have made a transaction on the site then the delivery information they have used will fill this form.
 Alternatively, they form will be empty.
 If they fill out the form or amend the information already present, click the "UPDATE INFORMATION" button then their "Default Delivery Information" will be updated.

+## Unit Testing Website Features
+For extensive testing of the websites features please visit the Manually Testing Website Features section of this document.
+However, I wanted to display some unit testing using Django's built in testing facility.
+Given the time constraints for this project I elected not to concentrate on this method of testing, as it can become extremely extensive.
+Instead I chose to focus on writing manual tests for this TESTING.md document as I felt it a better method of testing for the functions I have build for this project.

+Type `python3 manage.py test rating` into the terminal, it will return the results for two tests that I have written.
+These tests can be found within `test.py` within the rating app of my Glass Jungle project.
+The first test entitled "test_create_rating_form_valid", tests whether the form submits properly when both the comment and rating fields are filled out correcting.
+The second test entitled "test_comment_error_returned" tests to see whether the form returns an error when the comment field hasn't been filled out and the form has been submitted.
+You should see `..` in the terminal denoting that both tests have come back successful.

+Once again please read the Manually Testing Website Features section within this document in order to test the websites features extensively.

 ## Manually Testing Website Features
 To conduct the following tests an active email address will be required.
 A number of forms across the site once successfully submited will require you to follow links the site has emailed you.
 I would suggest either registering a new email address for these tests via gmail, or use <a href="https://temp-mail.org/en/">Temp Mail </a>
 ### Navigation